sudoRicheek/sudoRicheek/README.md

 ### Hi there fellow geek 👋 I am Richeek

 <p align="center">
-  A Programmer, a Neural Networks and a Computer Vision and Networking Enthusiast.
+  A Programmer, a Neural Network, Computer Vision and Networking Enthusiast.
 I am currently pursuing my B.Tech Undergraduate in Computer Science and Engineering from the Indian Institute of Technology, Bombay.
 </p>

 <p align="center">